Murder of David Amess: Legacy

 The Conservative Member of Parliament Mark Francois proposed an amendment to the Online Safety Bill to prohibit online anonymity, which he called "David's Law".
 This was criticised as irrelevant by privacy campaigners, including Ruth Smeeth, who said "there is no evidence to suggest that there was any link between Sir David's death and online anonymity."

+In March 2026, it was reported that the former Conservative Justice Secretary Robert Buckland will lead an independent review into state failings prior to the murder.